PlumyGames/mgpp/docs/mindustry/concepts.md

 ### On The Fly

-It indicates this task will be registered [after project evaluation](https://docs.gradle.org/current/userguide/build_lifecycle.html#sec:project_evaluation), so you can't access it in your build.gradle[.kts] normally.
+It indicates this task will be registered [after project evaluation](https://docs.gradle.org/current/userguide/build_lifecycle.html#sec:project_evaluation), so you Failed to access it in your build.gradle[.kts] normally.

 You have to access it in this way:
 === "Groovy"